-If you have not had psychotherapy or counselling before then it can seem a little daunting for knowing what you can do to make the most out of each session.
+If you have not had psychotherapy, counselling or mental health coaching before then it can seem a little daunting for knowing what you can do to make the most out of each session.
 Even if you have received therapy before, each practitioner can have such different styles that you still may want to view it with fresh eyes each time.
-The following apply for in-person sessions and online-video sessions.

-My approach is integrative, which means I draw on many different types of therapy and techniques to suit the needs of you as my client.
-This approach is sometimes known as eclectic when the therapist blends more than two types of therapeutic approach together.
+My approach is integrative, which means I draw on many different types of therapy approaches and techniques to suit the needs of you as my client.
+This style is sometimes known as eclectic when the therapist blends more than two types of therapeutic approach together.

 If you know you want to talk about something pretty emotionally heavy for you during the next session, you'll want to take steps to emotionally prepare.
 This is attending to your self-care and needs before the session, which can include the day and night before, as well as the day of the session itself.
 Try to avoid unnecessary stress so that you aren't already emotionally and mentally fatigued before the session, this is so you can make the most of it.

 You may wish to bring a note pad or journal* with you to session so that you can jot down anything that feels important to you.
 Remember that you can go at your own pace and if anything is too painful and you aren't ready to look at it yet, then just say so to your therapist who should note it down as a topic for the future when you feel stronger to look at it then.
 There's no right or wrong with therapy, there isn't a specific order things need to be examined in, it's all up to you as the client and a therapist should not pressure you into visiting a topic that you do not want to visit.